rsnpj/notes-site/notes/Certifications/AZ900/Networking.md

 -   Outbound connectivity for VMs in your virtual network

-With Azure load balancer there’s no infrastructure or software to maintain, just a set of rules.
+With Azure load balancer, there’s no infrastructure or software to maintain, just a set of rules.

 ## Azure Application Gateway